RoxasShadow/Botemon/README.md

 - ability Synchronize
   * Request the description of the given ability.

+- item Leftovers
+  * Request the description of the given item.

 - move Reflect
   * Request the description of the given move.